 A "Natural History Note" From UC California Naturalist's new lead scientist, Dr. Cameron Barrows.

-Go outside, tip your hat to a lizard, and be safe.
+Go outside, tip your hat to a lizard (and a cactus), and be safe.